Diophantine methods, lattices, and arithmetic theory of quadratic forms (11w5011)

 Lenny Fukshansky (Claremont McKenna College)

 Rainer Schulze-Pillot (Universitaet des Saarlandes)

-Jeffrey Vaaler (Department of Mathematics, University of Texas at Austin)
+Jeffrey Vaaler (University of Texas at Austin)

 1. Classical arithmetic theory of quadratic forms and lattices.

 2. Diophantine problems and the theory of height functions.

 In spite of the close connections of these areas which have been described in the overview section of this proposal and although people in each of these areas frequently meet at various conferences, it is quite rare for them to meet altogether for a joint workshop.
 This program would provide such a unique opportunity, which we are hoping will result in fruitful mathematical communication and lead to significant future progress.
 We believe that bringing together people working in these different areas with a unifying connection to the theory of quadratic forms will motivate the application of original methods to existent problems as well as give rise to new research questions.
 There is a variety of prominent research directions that lie in the intersection of these two areas.
 Here are just a few of them: